FabioORamos/pingnoran/Demos/HybridActiveDirectory/LabInstructions/STAGE3 - Create Managed Microsoft AD within AWS.md

 Check the `Acknowledgement Box`
 Click `Launch Instances`

-# STAGE 3C - Connect to the Jump Box
+# Connect to the Jump Box

 Use the remote desktop application to connect to the Jumpbox-AWS
 You will need :-